 Therefore, it is crucial to take safety measures when dealing with electricity.
-Avoiding exposure to electrical voltages above safe limits and properly using protective equipment, such as insulating gloves and tools, is essential to prevent electrical accidents.
+Avoiding exposure to electrical voltages above safe limits and correctly using protective equipment, such as insulating gloves and tools, is essential to prevent electrical accidents.

 Ole Diepstraten